 It’s upsetting to know that these chemicals and pollutants are introduced to our unborn babies, so Jillian talks about actions that you can take to lower that number.

 - Indoor Air Quality

-- She lists all the crap that’s in the air, how it can affect your child and what you can do to improve your air quality.
-Such as open your windows, get houseplants, ban smoking, don’t store harsh chemicals in your house, getting a true HEPA filter and more.
+- She lists all the crap in the air, how it can affect your child and what you can do to improve your air quality.
+Such as opening your windows, getting houseplants, banning smoking, don’t store harsh chemicals in your house, getting a true HEPA filter, and more.

 - Home Decor

 - She wants you to reconsider the carpet, remove the lead, air out your paint, and choose your furniture carefully.
 She even lists some great resources for natural, green furnishings.